twangboy/salt-vmtools/README.md

     [root@fedora]# vmtoolsd --cmd "info-get guestinfo.vmware.components.salt_minion"
     remove

-Preference will be given to the command line argument and the Salt minion will be installed.
+Preference is given to the command line argument and the Salt minion package will be installed.